DUBBEP/LSC-Prototype/README.md

 Each Card that has an effect range needs a unique algorithm to build out those effect ranges.
 The cards also need a function for their actual effects.

-This information has to be sent to a queue which holds all player actions for the round and orders them by their delay value and executes them in that order.
+This information has to be sent to a queue which holds all player actions for the round.
+The queue orders them by their delay value and executes them in that order.

 Non attack spells need to be able to implement their unique functionality too such as altering player health or movement range.